natcap/invest.users-guide/source/urban_cooling_model.rst

 Energy savings: the model uses a relationship between energy consumption and temperature (e.g. summarized by Santamouris et al., 2015), to calculate energy savings and associated costs for a building :math:`b`:

 .. math:: Energy.savings(b)= consumption.increase(b) \cdot (\overline{T_{air,MAX} - T_{air,i}})
-    :label: energy_savings_kw
+    :label: energy_savings_kwh

 Where:

-    * :math:`consumption.increase(b)` (kW/degree) is the local estimate of the energy consumption increase per each degree of temperature, for building category :math:`b`.
+    * :math:`consumption.increase(b)` (kWh/degree) is the local estimate of the energy consumption increase per each degree of temperature, for building category :math:`b`.
     * :math:`T_{air,MAX}` (degC) is the maximum temperature over the landscape :math:`(T_{air,ref} + UHI_{max})`;
     * :math:`\overline{T_{air,MAX} - T_{air,i}}` (degC) is the average difference in air temperature for building :math:`b`, with :math:`T_{air,i}` modeled in the previous steps.

-If costs are provided for each building category, equation :math:numref:`energy_savings_kw` is replaced by equation :math:numref:`energy_savings_dollars`
+If costs are provided for each building category, equation :math:numref:`energy_savings_kwh` is replaced by equation :math:numref:`energy_savings_dollars`

 .. math:: Energy.savings(b)= consumption.increase(b) \cdot (\overline{T_{air,MAX} - T_{air,i}}) \cdot cost(b)
     :label: energy_savings_dollars

 Where:

-    * :math:`cost(b)` is the estimate of energy cost per kW for building category :math:`b`.
+    * :math:`cost(b)` is the estimate of energy cost per kWh for building category :math:`b`.
 Note that this is very likely to be equal for all buildings.

 To calculate total energy savings, we sum the pixel-level values over the area of interest.